 Python, with its vast collection of libraries, is uniquely suited to automate the most tedious parts of your workflow:

 With recent integrations, you can now run Python scripts directly within Excel, combining its computational power with the spreadsheet's familiar interface.
+Microsoft documents this workflow in Get started with Python in Excel, and Python's data stack is covered in pandas documentation.
 This workflow allows you to spend less time on low-value data janitorial work and more time on high-value strategic analysis.

 The ultimate sign of command over your model is the ability to answer any "what-if" question your client poses, instantly.
 Building a dedicated "Inputs" or "Scenarios" sheet is the key.
 This "switchboard" centralizes all of your model's key drivers into one place, controlled by simple toggles.